Wanted Ex-Silicon Valley Venture Capitalist

 Over the years, I found that not every hot idea or team lives or wants to in Silicon live Valley.
 Venture capitalists have discovered this also.
 There are great ideas and potential founders in every part of the world.
 Often, they usually want to stay where they started the company.

 One of the challenges for bright and hard-working startup founders is getting help in their local communities to get their young companies off on the “right foot.”
-This “help” in most cities usually starts in the form of MeetUp groups.
+This “help” in most cities usually starts in the form of MeetUp (Link) groups.

 Later, Incubators and Accelerators, both non-profit and for-profit form.
 These provide the much need coaching.
 Mentors help get startups the knowledge needed not make the big mistakes that can often sink young companies.